-G.14.1.
-Subject to obtaining any required approvals from the State of North Carolina, the University will lease to the Chapel Hill-Carrboro City Schools (or Orange County as the case may be) sufficient land within the Carolina North Tract for a site for an elementary school at a rental rate of no more than one dollar (\$1) per year.
+- 6.5.14.1.
+Subject to obtaining any required approvals from the State of North Carolina, the University will lease to the Chapel Hill-Carrboro City Schools (or Orange County as the case may be) sufficient land within the Carolina North Tract for a site for an elementary school at a rental rate of no more than one dollar (\$1) per year. - G.5.14.2.

-- G.14.2.
 The University shall coordinate site selection for this school with the Chapel Hill-Carrboro City School Board to address access, school programming needs, proximity to residential areas, and connections for pedestrian and bicycle access.
-The University and school system shall coordinate and define the time period for site availability and communicate that schedule to the Town. - G.14.3.
-The location and size of the school shall be coordinated with the needs identified through the process set by the Adequate Public School Facilities section of the LUMO and the Memorandum of Understanding between Orange County, Chapel Hill, Carrboro, and the Chapel Hill/Carrboro School Board referenced in that section of the LUMO. - G.14.4.
-The entity responsible for construction of a public school on the Carolina North Tract shall be responsible for permitting for that building, including preparation of any Transportation Impact Analysis required by the Town.
-The amount of the school's building floor area shall not be included for purposes of this Agreement in the total building development square footage at Carolina North, and the development impacts resulting from the construction and operation of this school are not intended to be factored into the mitigation measures that the University would otherwise be required to perform under this Agreement for development at Carolina North. - G.14.5 If the site provided for a public school is located within the area designated for development in the 50-year development plan depicted in Exhibit D, that development area may be increased by the University by an amount equivalent to the land area provided for the public school.
-[Option: If the site provided for a public school is located within the area designated for development in the 50-year development plan depicted in Exhibit D, the site plan for that development may be modified to accommodate the school site but the total land area within the boundary of the long-term development area depicted in Exhibit B shall not change]. - G.14.6 The entity responsible for construction of the school on the Carolina North Tract shall secure a special use permit for the school prior to construction.
+The University and school system shall coordinate and define the time period for site availability and communicate that schedule to the Town.
+The site selection shall be consistent with the provisions of Section 5.5 of this Agreement. - G.5.14.3.
+The location and size of the school shall be coordinated with the needs identified through the process set by the Adequate Public School Facilities section of the LUMO and the Memorandum of Understanding between Orange County, Chapel Hill, Carrboro, and the Chapel Hill/Carrboro School Board referenced in that section of the LUMO. - C.5.14.4.
+The entity responsible for construction of a public school on the Carolina North Tract shall secure a conditional use permit for the school prior to construction.
+The entity responsible for construction of a public school on the Carolina North Tract shall be responsible for permitting for that building, including preparation of any Transportation Impact Analysis required by the Town and implementation of any mitigation required by such analysis. - - G.5.14.5.
+The amount of the school's building floor area shall not be included for purposes of this Agreement in the total building development square footage at Carolina North, and the development impacts resulting from the construction and operation of this school are not intended to be factored into the mitigation measures that the University would otherwise be required to perform under this Agreement for development at Carolina North.

+G.5.14.65 If the site provided for a public school is located within the area designated for development in the 50-year development plan depicted in Exhibit BD, that development area may be increased by the University by an amount equivalent to the land area provided for the public school.
+Any adjustment to Exhibit B to incorporate such an increase shall be submitted to and approved by the Town Manager as a minor modification to this Agreement.
+[Option: If the site provided for a public school is located within the area designated for development in the 50-year development plan depicted in Exhibit D, the site plan for that development may be modified to accommodate the school site but the total land area within the boundary of the long-term development area depicted in Exhibit B shall not change].

+G.5.14.6 The entity responsible for construction of the school on the Carolina North Tract shall secure a special use permit for the school prior to construction.